 Club Name: Date: Why did you join our Lions Club?
-What are you looking for in your involvement with our club?
-What personal skills do you have that might be ar asset to our club?
-What club activities would you like to be involved What ideas do you have to improve our club expe erience?
-What ideas do you have for service projects that we are not currently involved in?
-Is there anything else you feel is important?
+What are you looking for in your involvement with our clu What personal skills do you have that might be an asset What club activities would you like to be involved in?
+What ideas do you have to improve our club experience ?
+What ideas do you have for service projects that we are Is there anything else you feel is important?